nikkNizz/Drawish/README.md

-# Drawish  0.9.1
+# Drawish  0.9.2
 Is a program for basic drawing.
 It also allows you to modify existing images.
+It also allows you to open pdf as images in linux

 ### PRECOMPILED PACKAGES:
-The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.1) page of this project.
+The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.2) page of this project.
 For **Windows**, download Drawish_version.zip.
 Extract the folder, and run the .exe file.
 Create a link to the executable for faster use.